GitNotebooks/GitNotebooks/docs/enterprise_security.md

 **Does the self-hosted application send any network requests to GitNotebooks?**

-No, self-hosted installations do not make any network requests apart from those made to GitHub.
+No, self-hosted installations do not make any network requests except to GitHub.
 If hosting GitHub Enterprise Server, all network traffic remains within your VPN.
-It is recommended that you restrict network requests from the application server to your GitHub Enterprise Cloud environment if you are not self-hosting GitHub.
+It is recommended that you restrict network requests from the application server to your GitHub Enterprise Cloud environment if using GitHub Enterprise Cloud.

 **Does GitNotebooks have access to any Self Hosted data?**